 Chicken Pot Pie Casserole

-This Chicken Pot Pie Casserole has all the comforting flavors of Chicken Pot Pie, but it's easier in casserole form.
+This Chicken Pot Pie Casserole has all the comforting flavors we love, but it's easier in casserole form.
 This recipe is topped with flaky biscuits instead of baked inside a pie crust, perfect for feeding a crowd.
 It's even easier if you use leftover chicken from a Roast Chicken, Baked Chicken Breast, or even leftover Roast Turkey.

 Prep Time: 10 minutes